browserengineering/book/book/layout.md

 ![An example of an HTML tree and the corresponding layout tree](im/layout-tree.png)
 :::

-Oh, and you might also notice that the text on these web pages is now totally unreadable, because it's all overlapping at the top of the page.
-Let's fix that next.
+Now we need each of these `BlockLayout` objects to have a size and position somewhere on the page.

 ::: {.further}
 In CSS, the layout mode is set by the [`display`